Simon Fraser University

 Registration

 The Cascadia Combinatorial Feast has no registration fees.
 And we like it that way.
-The host institutions provide facilities, coffee and food for the breaks, and some support for speakers' travel.
+The host institutions provide facilities, coffee and food for the breaks, and, depending on funding, some support for speakers' travel.

 Getting There